AvolitesLtd/TitanManual/docs/running-the-show/organising-the-console.md

 When moving a range, it is possible to select a range containing different types of items, and there can be gaps between them.
-In this case, you can set \[Bunch Up\] mode to have all of the gaps in the range removed.
+In this case, you can set <Keys.SoftKey>Bunch Up</Keys.SoftKey> mode to have all of the gaps in the range removed.

-\[Swap Items if Required\] will attempt to reposition any existing handles which are in the way of the move.
+<Keys.SoftKey>Swap Items if Required</Keys.SoftKey> will attempt to reposition any existing
+handles which are in the way of the move.
 This is useful when rearranging handles on a page which is nearly full.